lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

-We will first define a helper struct that will encapsulate creation parameters named `VkTextSamplerInfo` which by now it will
+We will first define a helper struct that will encapsulate creation parameters named `VkTextSamplerInfo` which by now it will store if
-store if anisotropy should be enabled, the address mode and the border color for the texture (more on this later).
+anisotropy should be enabled, the address mode and the border color for the texture (more on this later).

-In order to create a sampler, we need to invoke the `createSampler` function which requires a `VkTextSamplerInfo` structure,
+In order to create a sampler, we need to invoke the `createSampler` function which requires a `VkTextSamplerInfo` structure, defined by the
-defined by the following fields:
+following fields:

 - `mag_filter` and `min_filter`: control how magnification and magnification filter work while performing a texture lookup.
-In this case, we are using a `vulkan.Filter.nearest` (`VK_FILTER_NEAREST`) filter, which just picks the closest value in the
+In this case, we
+are using a `vulkan.Filter.nearest` (`VK_FILTER_NEAREST`) filter, which just picks the closest value in the lookup.
+You can use other
-lookup.
-You can use other options such as `vulkan.Filter.linear` (`VK_FILTER_LINEAR`) which  is the value for a linear filter
+options such as `vulkan.Filter.linear` (`VK_FILTER_LINEAR`) which  is the value for a linear filter (for a 2D texture, it combines for
-(for a 2D texture, it combines for values of four pixels weighted) or `vulkan.Filter.cubic_ext` (`VK_FILTER_CUBIC_EXT`)
+values of four pixels weighted) or `vulkan.Filter.cubic_ext` (`VK_FILTER_CUBIC_EXT`) to apply cubic filtering (it uses 16 values for
-to apply cubic filtering (it uses 16 values for 2D textures).
+2D textures).
-- `address_mode_u`, `address_mode_v` and `address_mode_w`: This will control what will be returned for a texture lookup when
+- `address_mode_u`, `address_mode_v` and `address_mode_w`: This will control what will be returned for a texture lookup when the coordinates
-the coordinates lay out of the texture size.
+lay out of the texture size.
 The `U`, `V` and `W` refer to the `x`, `y` and `z` axis (for 3D images).
-You can set several options such as `vulkan.SamplerAddressMode.repeat` (`VK_SAMPLER_ADDRESS_MODE_REPEAT`) which means that
+You can set several options such as
-the texture is repeated endlessly over all the axis or `vulkan.SamplerAddressMode.mirrored_repeat`
+`vulkan.SamplerAddressMode.repeat` (`VK_SAMPLER_ADDRESS_MODE_REPEAT`) which means that the texture is repeated endlessly over all the axis
-(`VK_SAMPLER_ADDRESS_MODE_MIRRORED_REPEAT`) which repeats in a mirrored way or `vulkan.SamplerAddressMode.clamp_to_edge`
+or `vulkan.SamplerAddressMode.mirrored_repeat` (`VK_SAMPLER_ADDRESS_MODE_MIRRORED_REPEAT`) which repeats in a mirrored way or
-(`VK_SAMPLER_ADDRESS_MODE_CLAMP_TO_EDGE`) which just uses the latest edge value.
+`vulkan.SamplerAddressMode.clamp_to_edge` (`VK_SAMPLER_ADDRESS_MODE_CLAMP_TO_EDGE`) which just uses the latest edge value.
 - `border_color`: This sets the color for the border that will be used for texture lookups beyond bounds when
 `vulkan.SamplerAddressMode.clamp_to_edge` (`VK_SAMPLER_ADDRESS_MODE_CLAMP_TO_BORDER`) is used in the `address_mode_X` attributes.
 - `mipmap_mode`: This is used to specify the mipmap filter to apply in lookups.
 We will address that in later chapters.
 - `min_lod`, `max_lod` and `mip_lod_bias`: These parameters are used for mip mapping, so we will review them in later chpaters.
 - `compare_enable`: It enables a comparison when performing texture lookups.
 - `compare_op`: It specifies the comparison operation.
 We will not be using this at this moment.
 - `unnormalized_coordinates`: Texture coordinates cover the [0, 1] range.
-When this parameter is set to `true` the coordinates will
+When this parameter is set to `true` the coordinates will cover
-cover the ranges [0, width], [0, height].
+the ranges [0, width], [0, height].
 - `anisotropy_enable`: It enables / disables anisotropic filtering.
 We will enable it if the device support

 Finally, we enable anisotropic filter if the device supports it.
-With all that information we just call the `vkCreateSampler` function and complete the class with the usual `cleanup` and the getter methods.
-Anisotropic filtering is used to eliminate aliasing effects when sampling from a texture.
-The classes completes with classical `cleanup` method and a *getter* to access the texture sampler handle.
+With all that information we just call the `vkCreateSampler` function and
+complete the struct with the usual `cleanup` and the getter functions.
+Anisotropic filtering is used to eliminate aliasing effects when
+sampling from a texture.
+The struct completes with classical `cleanup` function and a *getter* to access the texture sampler handle.

 It is turn now to create the a struct to model descriptor sets.
 The struct, named `VkDesSet`, starts like this: